jaibeermalik/elasticsearch-akka/README.md

 elasticsearch-akka
 ======================

-Using akka java and scala API with elasticsearch to generate and index documents.
+Using akka java and java/scala API with elasticsearch to generate and index documents.

 Scenarios: